This week, Sporting News ranked the farm systems of all 31 NHL teams.

 The Flyers, impressively, came in at No. 2, as general manager Ron Hextall has tirelessly restocked the franchise's prospect pool.

 In light of the rankings, we'll take a look at some of the Flyers' prospects the next few days.

 Going End to End today are NBC Sports Philadelphia's John Boruk, Tom Dougherty and Jordan Hall.

-The topic: The three most under-the-radar prospects in the system.
+The topic: The three prospects with most to prove in 2018-19.

 Phantoms veteran forward Chris Conner was raving to me about how talented Aube-Kubel is and his ability to make plays.
 Depending on the night, those skills are clearly on display.
 He possesses a goal scorer’s mentality, strong skating and physically he has matured in two seasons in Lehigh Valley.
 However, Aube-Kubel struggles with consistency and in the AHL playoffs he was hardly noticeable, failing to register a single point in 10 games.
 It’s time for the Flyers' 2014 second-round selection to dial up his game this season while giving the coaches a long, hard look during training camp.